 8.2.2 Invoices are payable within fourteen (14) days from the date of the invoice.
 The Supplier may suspend its deliveries to the Client and/or the Client’s access to the Zest Service in the event that the Client has delayed in making any payment despite of a payment reminder.
 The Client shall pay interest on delayed payments.

 8.2.3 Value added tax, duties, levies and other taxes and governmental charges are borne by the Client and added to the prices.
-This shall not however apply to income tax payable by the Supplier for its income.
+This shall not, however, apply to income tax payable by the Supplier for its income.

 9.1 A Party (i) may not disclose the other Party’s Confidential Information to any third party and (ii) may not use the other Party’s Confidential Information for any purpose other than for fulfilling its obligations and using its rights arising out of the Agreement.
 The structure and user interfaces of the Zest Service and their underlying ideas and the Documentation are always the Supplier’s Confidential Information.
-The Supplier may disclose the Client’s Confidential Information to its subcontractors for the fulfilment of the purpose of the Agreement if the subcontractors have committed to a confidentiality provision substantially similar as herein.
+The Supplier may disclose the Client’s Confidential Information to its subcontractors for the fulfillment of the purpose of the Agreement if the subcontractors have committed to a confidentiality provision substantially similar as herein.

 9.2 The foregoing confidentiality and non-use obligations shall not apply to information: (i) which at the time of the disclosure is or later becomes generally available or otherwise public through no fault of the receiving Party; (ii) which was in the possession or knowledge of the receiving Party prior to receipt of the same from the other Party; (iii) which the receiving Party receives from a third party who, in the knowledge of the receiving Party, did not violate a confidentiality obligation when making the disclosure; (iv) which the receiving Party has independently developed without using the other Party’s Confidential Information; or (v) which must be disclosed based on law or an order by an authority or court.
-The Supplier shall have the right to utilise the general expertise, technical knowledge and skills that its and its subcontractors’ personnel have learnt in conjunction with the Agreement.
-The Supplier has also a permanent, non-revocable, transferable, sublicensable and free of charge right to store and use for any and all purposes the suggestions, feedback and ideas given by the Client regarding the Documentation or the Zest Service.
+The Supplier shall have the right to utilize the general expertise, technical knowledge and skills that its and its subcontractors’ personnel have learned in conjunction with the Agreement.
+The Supplier has also a permanent, non-revocable, transferable, sublicensable and free of charge right to store and use for any and all purposes the suggestions, feedback, and ideas given by the Client regarding the Documentation or the Zest Service.

 10.1 The Supplier shall have no liability for any: (i) indirect damages such as loss of profit, revenue or savings, or for damages payable to third parties, or (ii) loss or alteration of data or for any damages incurred as a result thereof, or for cover purchase.

-10.2 The Supplier’s aggregate maximum liability for damages arising out of or related to the Agreement for any and all causes of action occurred during any calendar month, and including the amounts of possible price reductions and service level credits, shall not exceed ten per cent (10 %) of the amount of the Zest Service prices (without value added tax and other governmental charges) paid by the Client to the Supplier for the said calendar month.
+10.2 The Supplier’s aggregate maximum liability for damages arising out of or related to the Agreement for any and all causes of action occurred during any calendar month, and including the amounts of possible price reductions and service level credits, shall not exceed ten percent (10 %) of the amount of the Zest Service prices (without value-added tax and other governmental charges) paid by the Client to the Supplier for the said calendar month.